-During 2015, pursuant to our director compensation program, we paid our non-employee directors a cash retainer for service on our board of directors and an additional amount for service on each committee of which the director is a member.
-The Chairman of the Board, and the Chairman of each committee, receives a higher retainer for such service.
+During 2016, pursuant to our director compensation program, we paid our non-employee directors a cash retainer for service on our board of directors and an additional amount for service on each committee of which the director is a member.
+The chairman of our board of directors, and the chairman of each committee, receives a higher annual retainer for such service (which is in lieu of, and not in addition to, member annual retainers).
 Under the program, the annual fees paid to non-employee directors for service on our board of directors, and for service on each committee of our board of directors of which the director is a member, were as follows:

-Member A Annual Retainer Chairm an Annual Retainer
+Member A Annual Retainer Chairman Annual Retain

 Board of Directors \$ 44,000 \$ 88,000

 Audit Committee \$ 8,500 \$ 23,000

 Compensation Committee \$ 6,000 \$ 17,000

 Nominating and Corporate Governance Committee \$ 5,000 \$ 9,000